MissRoss46/alx-low_level_programming/0x00-hello_world/README.md

-script that runs a c file through the processor and result into another file
+script that runs a C file through the preprocessor and save the result into another file